olumpeter/web-projects/66-styling-tables/b-styling-our-table/README.md

 - Make your table markup as simple as possible, and keep things flexible, e.g. by using percentages, so the design is more responsive.
 - Use <code>table-layout: fixed</code> to create a more predictable table layout that allows you to easily set column widths by setting width on their headings (<code>&lt;th&gt;</code>).
-- Use <code>border-collapse: collapse to make table elements borders collapse into each other, producing a neater and easier to control look.
+- Use <code>border-collapse: collapse</code> to make table elements borders collapse into each other, producing a neater and easier to control look.
 - Use <code>&lt;thead&gt;</code>, <code>&lt;tbody&gt;</code>, and <code>&lt;tfoot&gt;</code> to break up your table into logical chunks and provide extra places to apply CSS to, so it is easier to layer styles on top of one another if required.
 - Use <code>zebra</code> striping to make alternative rows easier to read.
 - Use <code>text-align</code> to line up your <code>&lt;th&gt;</code> and <code>&lt;td&gt;</code> text, to make things neater and easier to follow.